cisco/cisco-network-puppet-module/README.md

 Encryption key (plaintext or in hash form depending on key_format).
 Valid value is a string.

 ##### `key_format`
 Encryption key format [0-7].
 Valid value is an integer.
+Must have set a `key` value.

 --
 ### Type: radius_server